LeiPeiSV/WeRateDogs-Twitter-Analysis-/README.md

 # WeRateDog Twitter Analysis
-In this project, we will be wrangling WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
+In this project, we wrangled WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.

-Real-world data rarely comes clean.
-Using Python and its libraries, we gathered data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
-After that, we showcase them through analyses and visualizations using Python (and its libraries) and SQL.
+Real-world data rarely come clean.
+Using Python and its libraries, we gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
+After that, we showcased them through analyses and visualizations using Python (and its libraries) and SQL.

 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.